- The lecture and exercises are in English.

 4 hours lecture + 2 hours exercises

 Introductory Courses to Probability Theory and Statistics, Analysis 1-2, Linear Algebra 1-2.
-Risk Theory I is strongly recommended.
+Risk Theory I is useful, but not necesaary.

 Master students in Mathematics, Master students in Business Mathematics (Wirtschaftsmathematik), Master students in Mathematical Biometry and Master students in Finance.